 Please note you may have to swipe your finger from left to right or up and down on the main menu to find the contacts icon.

 How to call or text a contact on your Android phone

-How to call or text a contact on android phone So hopefully you have found the contact section using the guide above, it should be displaying all your contacts.
-If it’s a new phone you may need to add contacts or import them, i explain how to do this later on.
-Now lets call a contact
+How to call or text a contact on the android phone So hopefully you have found the contact section using the guide above, it should be displaying all your contacts.
+If it’s a new phone you may need to add contacts or import them, I explain how to do this later on.
+Now let us call a contact

 Please note On certain Android Phones you may have to Tap on the phone number first before the icons display.